twitter/d3kit/README.md

 ## D3Kit

-D3Kit is a set tools to speed D3 related project development.
+D3Kit is a set of tools to speed D3 related project development.
 Examples of how to use D3Kit can be found in the d3kit_examples repository.

 To develop D3Kit: